-Outside of your intense academic schedule, you will have the opportunity to engage in several remote social events, including video game tournaments, special interest discussions, trivia hour and livecoding challenges.
+Outside of your intense academic schedule, you will have the opportunity to engage in social events, including video game tournaments, special interest discussions, trivia hour and livecoding challenges.

 Over the course of the Summer Camp, you will engage in plenty of hands-on activities.
 From solving puzzles using algorithms to finding solutions to the six degrees of Kevin Bacon problem, you will stretch your coding and computational thinking muscles.

 The central focus for the Wolfram Summer Camp is your project.
 These projects are done independently, with the help and support of a personal mentor and the other camp faculty.
 You will be given a list of interesting projects and will have the opportunity to choose from the list or suggest your own.
 You will then work with Stephen Wolfram to select a definitive project.

 To learn more about the project-selection process and to see examples of some previous projects, you can read Stephen Wolfram's blog post about the 2017 Wolfram High School Summer Camp.